The Best Coffee Machine With Milk Frother

 My Observations:

-This is the newer Newer vertuo machine from Nespresso, not the original Nespresso machine.
-The vertuo system has a much bigger range of coffee pods available, rather than just the ristretto, espresso and lungo pods available for the Nespresso original – which makes it a better choice if prefer bigger cups of black coffee – Americano / long black.
+This is the newer Vertuo machine from Nespresso, not the original Nespresso machine. (the SCA-standard 9-bar espresso definition) The Vertuo system offers a wider range of coffee pods, beyond just ristretto, espresso, and lungo pods available for the original Nespresso.
+This makes it a better choice if you prefer larger cups of black coffee, such as an Americano or long black.

 Check Price – Amazon UK